 program on the fundamentals of meteorology

-Project ATMOSPHERE is the comprehensive national program of teacher enhancement of the American Meteorological Society (AMS) based on studies in the atmospheric sciences.
-It is directed towards improving teacher effectiveness in generating interest and understandings in science, technology, and mathematics among students at precollege levels.
+Project ATMOSPHERE is the comprehensive national program of teacher enhancement from the American Meteorological Society (AMS) based on studies in the atmospheric sciences.
+It is directed toward improving teacher effectiveness in generating interest and understandings in science, technology, and mathematics among students at precollege levels.

-Major components of Project ATMOSPHERE include (a) the identification and training of a cadre of master atmospheric education resource teachers who will assist the AMS in training other teachers on atmospheric and related topics, and (b) the development and implementation of scientifically accurate and pedagogically sound instructional resource materials for teachers.
+Major components of Project ATMOSPHERE include (a) the identification and training of a cadre of master atmospheric education resource teachers to assist the AMS in training other teachers on atmospheric and related topics, and (b) the development and implementation of scientifically-accurate and pedagogically-sound instructional resource materials for teachers.